-Vegan, raw meat and gluten-free pet diets have swept the pet food market over the past couple of years, partially due to growing concerns about the additives used in pet food.
+Vegan, raw meat, insect and gluten-free pet diets have swept the pet food market over the past couple of years, partially due to growing concerns about the additives used in pet food.

 Some of the benefits promised by proponents of alternative diets are improved health, more energy, better digestion, financial savings and environmentally-friendly manufacturing.
 But do these stand up to scrutiny?